NCERT Solutions for Class 11 Chemistry Chapter 7 - Redox Reactions

 (b)

-$\\O_{3}(g)\rightarrow O_{2}(g)+O(g)\\ H_{2}O_{2}(l)+O(g)\rightarrow H_{2}O(l)+O_{2}(g)\\ ---------------\\ H_{2}O_{2}(l)+O_{3}(g)\rightarrow H_{2}O(l)+O_{2}(g)+O_{2}(g)$ (the final net reaction)
+$\\O_{3}(g)\rightarrow O_{2}(g)+O(g)\\ H_{2}O_{2}(l)+O(g)\rightarrow H_{2}O(l)+O_{2}(g)\\$ ---------------$\\ H_{2}O_{2}(l)+O_{3}(g)\rightarrow H_{2}O(l)+O_{2}(g)+O_{2}(g)$ (the final net reaction)

-Dioxygen is produced from both steps, one from the decomposition of ozone ( $O_{3}$ ) and other is from the reaction of hydrogen peroxide with(O)
+Dioxygen is produced from both steps, one from the decomposition of ozone ( $O_{3}$ ) and the other is from the reaction of hydrogen peroxide with(O)

-• The path of the reaction can be investigated by using $O^{18}_{3}/ H_{2}O^{18}$ .
+• The path of the reaction can be investigated by using $O^{18}_{3}/ H_{2}O^{18}$.

 Question 7.11 Whenever a reaction between an oxidising agent and a reducing agent is carried out, a compound of lower oxidation state is formed if the reducing agent is in excess and a compound of higher oxidation state is formed if the oxidising agent is in excess.
-Justify this statement giving three illustrations?
+Justify this statement by giving three illustrations.

 Answer :